The Forrester Wave™: Order Management Systems, Q2 2023

 Think of distributed order management as an efficiency multiplier.
 Order management systems are already more efficient than traditional fulfillment strategies.
 What is distributed order management, and why does it matter?

 Distributed order management is the advanced process of orchestrating order sourcing and fulfillment.
-It uses rule-based procedures and order fulfillment logic (OFL).
+It uses rule-based workflows and order fulfillment logic that can be fine tuned to enable the best sourcing strategies to fit your business.
+This includes the use of time based sourcing logic.
+What does that mean?

 A DOM reviews many factors when processing a customer order.
 Typically, distributed order management platforms look to do three main things: